Smart meters explained

 Solution: The displays work best when close to the smart meter.
 If your meters are inaccessible or outside, ask your energy supplier for advice.
 Check if your in-home display has a flat battery or is unplugged.
 Check the instruction booklet for troubleshooting tips, and contact your energy supplier if the problem persists.

 Smart meters need to be able to connect via wireless network to your in-home display so you can see how much energy you’re using.
 A ‘hub’ is installed with your smart meter (often built in to the meter) to do this.

 The current hubs will work in around 70% of properties, according to government research.
 If your home is particularly large, or you live in a high-rise or low-rise flat (where your in-home display is some distance from the smart meter), it’s more likely that the current hub won’t work.

-A new hub is being trialled which should work in 96.5% of homes.
-This should be available in 2018.
-Energy suppliers will provide a solution for the remaining homes.
+A new hub is being developed which should work in 96.5% of homes and be available by spring 2019.
+Technology for the remaining homes is being developed.

 We’ve heard from members with solar panels who have been refused a smart meter, and from others who have had a smart meter installed that does not work with their solar panels.

 The government department for Business, Energy and Industrial Strategy (BEIS) told us that all smart (SMETS) meters can measure energy consumed (imported) and exported back into the grid.